00fast00/overwatch-widget/README.md

 - Run's as spec or any custom widget enabled lobby
 - Rules for game events, resources, and unit builds
 - Does console, uilog (panel), sound, ping, command (/say a:) and marquee messages
+- Should work with any game/mod that runs with the `Recoil Engine` but that's untested.

 ## State